PeachyTree/shiro/README.md

 YOU ARE FREE TO USE ITS CODE AS REFERENCE FOR YOUR OWN BOTS.

+**Note: I am not testing every single command, I would really appreciate it that if you would find any errors that may occurr, to open an issue and I'll fix them as fast as I can!**

 ## Filling out the .env / config.js file

 *Note: Remove the .example part from both the .env and config.js files, once you are done!*